On Symmetric Gauss-Seidel ADMM Algorithm for $\mathcal{H}_\infty$ Guaranteed Cost Control with Convex Parameterization: Symmetric Gauss-Seidel ADMM for Guaranteed Cost Control

 It is well-known that the conventional ADMM algorithm with a two-block structure can converge to the optimum linearly under mild assumptions~\cite{bertsekas1989parallel}.
 However, for the directly extended ADMM optimization with a multi-block structure, even with very small step size, the convergence cannot be ensured for particular optimization problems~\cite{chen2016direct}.
 To overcome this limitation, the symmetric Gauss-Seidel algorithm is proposed, and it can be proved that a linear convergence rate is guaranteed under the assumptions in terms of the linear-quadratic non-smooth cost function, such that the practicability and efficiency of ADMM technique to solve the large-scale optimization problems is significantly improved.
 Since the linear non-smooth cost function is a special case of the linear-quadratic non-smooth cost function, it is straightforward that the convergence of the proposed algorithm is guaranteed.
-More details on the proof of convergence can be found in~\cite{chen2017efficient}.
+Additionally, matrix operations are adopted in each iteration, which facilitate the use of vectorized implementation and reduce the computational burden significantly.